Art

 Biography

 Abraham Abebe was born and grew up in Ethiopia.
 Currently, he is an Associate Professor of Art, Graphic Design at the Georgia College & State University.
 He came to Georgia College with the opportunity to develop two new curricula for the BA in Art with Graphic Design Concentration and Graphic Design Minor, which included the development and approval of seven new courses.
-Both programs were designed to better prepare students with the skills, creativity, and imagination.
-The curricula emphasize on design theory, history, and research to provide students direct and applicable methods to redefine design problems, adopt emerging technologies, and embrace design thinking to advance diversity.
+Both programs aimed at enhancing students’ proficiency in skills, creativity, and imagination.
+The curricula integrates both theoretical and practical methodologies, emphasizing the importance of critical thinking, visual communication, and problem-solving skills.

 As a studio artist, Abraham exhibits regularly both in the USA and abroad.
-His paintings, drawings, and installations have been featured in 11 solo and more than 50 group exhibitions.
+His paintings, drawings, digital art, and installations have been featured in twelve solo and more than sixty group exhibitions.

 Abraham is the author of an experimental typography book, “Professor Fuzo: Poems and Short Stories”, published in 2018, and a book of poetry, “Eggmel”, published in 2012.
 Both books were written in his native language Amharic.